katerinaksystra/pameas-rules/README.md

 ```
 In this definition:

-Message_Object_Composition_Completed \in SET_of_Defined_Events, which is a set of predefined events that when detected change the state of the system
+*Message_Object_Composition_Completed \in SET_of_Defined_Events*, which is a set of predefined events that when detected change the state of the system

-Message_Object_Composition_Completed denotes the completion of the message object composition phase
+*Message_Object_Composition_Completed* denotes the completion of the message object composition phase

-getMessageObject : State -> MessageObject is a function that takes as input a state of the system and returns the Message object of the state
+*getMessageObject : State -> MessageObject* is a function that takes as input a state of the system and returns the Message object of the state

-m is a constant of type MessageObject
+*m* is a constant of type *MessageObject*

-empty is a constant of type MessageObject denoting an empty message object
+*empty* is a constant of type MessageObject denoting an empty message object

-getMessageAudience: MessageObject->MessageAudience is a function that takes as input a MessageObject and and returns the audience of the message object
+*getMessageAudience: MessageObject -> MessageAudience* is a function that takes as input a MessageObject and and returns the audience of the message object

-getPerson: S -> Person is a function that takes as input a state of the system
+*getPerson: S -> Person* is a function that takes as input a state of the system

-p is a constant of type Person
+*p* is a constant of type Person

-getType : Person -> pType is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}
+*getType : Person -> pType* is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}

-getLanguage: Person-> pLanguage is a function that takes as input a Person and returns the language of that person, an element of the set{"English", "Greek", "French" , "Italian"}
+*getLanguage : Person-> pLanguage* is a function that takes as input a Person and returns the language of that person, an element of the set{"English", "Greek", "French" , "Italian"}

-getAssignType : Person -> pAssignType is a function that takes as input an element of type Person and returns his assignment type, an element of the set{“follow path”, “wait help”}
+*getAssignType : Person -> pAssignType* is a function that takes as input an element of type Person and returns his assignment type, an element of the set{“follow path”, “wait help”}

-getMobilityStatus: Person -> SET_OF_MOBILITY_ISSUES is a function that takes as input an element of type Person and returns the mobility issue of the person, if any
+*getMobilityStatus: Person -> SET_OF_MOBILITY_ISSUES* is a function that takes as input an element of type Person and returns the mobility issue of the person, if any

-SetMessageBody: Person MessageObject MessageBody-> MessageObject is a function that takes as input a person, a message object and a message body and sets the message body of the message object addressed to that person
+*SetMessageBody: Person MessageObject MessageBody-> MessageObject* is a function that takes as input a person, a message object and a message body and sets the message body of the message object addressed to that person

-SetMessageFIle: Person MessageObject File-> MessageObject is a function that takes as input a person, a message object and a message file and includes it in the message object addressed to that person
+*SetMessageFIle: Person MessageObject File-> MessageObject* is a function that takes as input a person, a message object and a message file and includes it in the message object addressed to that person

-SendMessage(p, o) sends to the Person p the MessageObject  o
+*SendMessage(p, o)* sends to the Person p the MessageObject  o

 The Passenger Message creation ruleset is triggered after the creation of a message object (event) and defines the message to be sent (action) if the message object is addressed to passengers based on their personalised profile (condition) (and the evacuation phase).

 The second rule set of this rule family is defined as;

-Definition 4.2 (RS4.2 - Crew Message creation ruleset): The Crew Message creation ruleset is defined as:
+**Definition 4.2 (RS4.2 - Crew Message creation ruleset):** *The Crew Message creation ruleset is defined as:*
 ```
 ECA(
 ON(Message_Object_Composition_Completed)